 - Late Woodland Period – 500 to 1000 AD

 By the beginning of the Woodland period, climatic conditions had reached an approximation of the modern-day climate.
-This era is considered a developmental stage that was characterized by increasing cultural complexity and population growth.
+This era is a developmental stage characterized by increasing cultural complexity and population growth.
 During this time, people widely adopted horticulture, pottery-making, the bow and arrow, and complex ceremonies surrounding death and burial.

-The Woodland period is marked by the manufacture of ceramic vessels, construction of mounds, the rise and fall of a vast exchange network, unequal distribution of exotic raw materials and finished goods, and horticultural activity.
+The Woodland period is marked by the manufacture of ceramic vessels, the construction of mounds, the rise and fall of a vast exchange network, unequal distribution of exotic raw materials and finished goods, and horticultural activity.

 Early Woodland Period – 3000 BC to 200 BC

-Until quite recently, the onset of the Woodland period was assumed to have been the time of the initial appearance of pottery vessels, the beginnings of mound ceremonialism, the emergence of sedentary village life with well-defined structures and settlements, and intensive cultivation of crops.
-However, it is now clear, that the beginnings of these developments lie deeper in the past by a thousand years or more.
+Until quite recently, the onset of the Woodland period was assumed to have been the time of the initial appearance of pottery vessels, the beginnings of mound ceremonialism, the emergence of sedentary village life with well-defined structures and settlements, and the intensive cultivation of crops.
+However, it is now clear that the beginnings of these developments lie deeper in the past by a thousand years or more.
 Mound construction dates back to at least 3000 BC.
 Intensive cultivation of native food crops such as chenopodium, sunflowers, and gourds was widespread by 1000 BC.
-And, in some regions, pottery predates the onset of Woodland cultures by over 1000 years.
+And in some regions, pottery predates the onset of Woodland cultures by over 1000 years.